goauthentik/authentik/website/docs/user-group-role/user/user_basic_operations.md

 After the creation of the user, you can edit any parameter defined during the creation.

 To modify a user object, go to **Directory > Users**, and click the edit icon beside the name.
 You can also go into [user details](#view-user-details), and click **Edit**.

 ### Assign, modify, or remove permissions for a user

 You can grant a user specific global or object-level permissions.
-Alternatively, you can add a user to a group that has the appropriate permissions for that user, and the user inherits all of the group's permissions.
+Alternatively, you can add a user to a group that has the appropriate permissions, and the user inherits all of the group's permissions.

 For more information, review ["Permissions: global and object-level"](../access-control/permissions.md).

+## Add a user to a group

+1. To add a user to a group, navigate to **Directory > Users** to display all users.
+2. Click the name of the user to display the full user details page.
+3. Click the **Groups** tab, and then click either **Add to existing group** or **Add to new group**.

-## User recovery
+## User credentials recovery

 If a user has lost their credentials, there are several options.

 ### Email them a recovery link

 1. In the Admin interface, navigate to **Directory > Users** to display all users.
 2. Either click the name of the user to display the full User details page, or click the chevron (the › symbol) beside their name to expand the options.
 3. To generate a recovery link, which you can then copy and paste into an email, click **View recovery link**.

     A pop-up will appear on your browser with the link for you to copy and to send to the user.